yajatgupta1993/python-projects/README.md

 `python login_cracker.py -t TARGET -u USER -w WORDLIST`

 Results:
-The output will only generate if a password is found for the supplied username -- does not verbose all attempted passwords
+The output will only generate if a password is found for the supplied username *does not verbose all attempted passwords*
 `[+] Login found --> password`

-If no password is found to match the username supplied
+If no password is found to match the username supplied:
 `[-] End of file reached - no password found`

 ---